ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 	- Removed some of the more annoying message boxes.
 Now writes to statusbar.
 	- Updated LogFormatter.bas (version 2) to deal with updated Excel outputs.
 	- Updated tab contents.
+v0.3.1-Beta:
+	- Added Remove Associated entries options to RUN table.
+	- Added GuiStore module with TableHolder and TableWidget classes.
+Used to store regularly access data in the MainGui class.
+	- Added LogClasses module with AllLogs and SubLogs classes.
+Used to store the loaded log entries for easy access and update.
+Replaces the use of the log_pages dictionary in most parts of the code.
+	- Added DatabaseManager class to the DatabaseFunctions module.
+This encapsulates all of the reading and writing from/to database code.
+All the module wide functions that performed this have been removed.
+	- Major refactoring of the Controller module.
+Much easier to understand and update now.
+	- Fixed lots of bugs.
+	- This release has significantly altered parts of the design and functionality to make it easier to maintain and understand.

 LICENSE